renejeglinsky/sapui5/docs/03_Get-Started/best-practices-for-developers-28fcd55.md

 -   Don't use the section `sap.ui5/resources/js` as it's deprecated.
 Use regular dependencies in the `Component.js` file instead.

--   Unless the component intends to load specific SAPUI5 libraries manually on demand, avoid adding `{ lazy: true }` to the `sap.ui5/dependencies/libs` section.
+-   Only if you want the component to load specific SAPUI5 libraries manually on demand, add `{ lazy: true }` to the `sap.ui5/dependencies/libs` section.

 **Dependency Management**

-Before using the Component's `EventBus` instance via `Component#getEventBus`, define the `sap/ui/core/EventBus` as a dependency in your component controller \(`Component.js`\).
+Before using the component's `EventBus` instance via `Component#getEventBus`, define the `sap/ui/core/EventBus` as a dependency in your component controller \(`Component.js`\).

 **Bundling**